ovvio-io/ovvio2/README.md

 ## Running the Server

+First, run `npm-install`.

-First, you'll need to set up a directory to which the server writes all of its data.
+Second, you'll need to set up a directory to which the server writes all of its data.

-Running the server will pull all dependencies, and compile the web-app.
+### Required Deno permissions:

+`--allow-read --allow-env --allow-run --allow-sys --allow-write --allow-net`

-Debug run:
+### Debug Run:

-`deno run --unstable -A --inspect-brk server/run-server.ts -d <path to data dir>`
+`deno run -A server/debug-server.ts -d <path to data dir>`

-NOTE: If you're having problems with deno.lock getting out of sync, add the `--lock-write` flag to deno run which will force update the lock file.
+Useful Options (Google them):

+- `--inspect-brk`
+- `--inspect`
+- `--lock-write`
+- `--no-lock`

+### Production-Like Run:

+`deno run --allow-read --allow-env --allow-run --allow-sys --allow-write --allow-net server/run-server -d <path to data dir>`

+Note: You'll need to run the build script for all the required assets to be generated in the `./build/` dir.

-## Compiling for Production
+## Production Build:

-When compiling for production, run the following command:
+A production build generates a standalone executable with all required dependencies bundled into it.
+The resulting binaries are placed in the `./build/` directory.

-`deno run -A server/build.ts`
+`deno run -A server/build.ts` will generate a production like build for the current OS, assuming an alpha level release.

-This will create a `build` directory inside, containing executables both for the local OS and for x64 linux for production.
-These executables are fully self contained, and have no external dependencies.
+Useful Flags (refer to the script's help page for additional info):

+- `--control`
+- `--linux`
+- `--upload`
+- `--beta`
+- `--release`

+## Server Control

+An additional control binary is deployed alongside the server binary.
+The control process does not respond to outside traffic directly, and can't be communicated with actively.
+Instead, the server control periodically polls publicly accessible configuration files stored on our S3 bucket - `arn:aws:s3:::ovvio2-release`.

+When the server control detects the machine's configuration does not match the desired configuration, it'll take the needed steps and reconfigure the machine.

+The control process itself is managed by `systemd`, and is initially bootstrapped using the launch script located at `server-control/launch-script.sh`.

+### Debugging Server Control

+`deno run -A server-control/server-control.ts`

 ## Starting Fresh